 The USC Libraries and the USC Glorya Kaufman School of Dance are collaborating to build and preserve the Dance Heritage Video Archive (DHVA).
 Established with generous support from the Andrew W. Mellon Foundation, the DHVA is a digital collection of culturally significant film and video recordings that document global and U.S. dance traditions, creative work by outstanding choreographers and performers, and performances that helped to advance the art form.

 Complexions Contemporary Ballet

 Drawn together by their efforts to reinvent dance practices in the twenty-first century through new movement systems grounded in multiple styles, USC Kaufman and Complexions Contemporary Ballet are working together to bring the innovative choreography and training of Dwight Rhoden and Desmond Richardson to the Southern California dance community.
-Complexions Dance Academy has housed its summer intensive in the Glorya Kaufman International Dance Center.
-USC Kaufman BFA students have also had the opportunity to study and perform the repertoire of Dwight Rhoden and to be trained by USC Kaufman artist in residence Desmond Richardson.
+Complexions Dance Academy has housed its summer intensive at the Glorya Kaufman International Dance Center.
+USC Kaufman BFA students have also had the opportunity to study and perform the repertoire of Dwight Rhoden and to be trained by USC Kaufman Artist in Residence Desmond Richardson.